When Meat Eaters Become Vegans: An Introduction to Veganism in "Veganuary"

 - Nuts and seeds

-- Dairy alternative (e.g. almond milk, coconut yoghurt).
+- Dairy alternatives (e.g., almond milk, coconut yogurt)

 - Vegetable oils